 The Virtual Cell - emulates the environment in which students are studying features of the functioning of cells.
 Interaction - in real time.

 Tele-immersion - is a tool for development of a virtual environment of space.
-Widely
+Widely used for video and teleconferencing.

 The Informedia Digital Video Library - learning system that provides rich opportunities for education, information and entertainment purposes.
 The system can automatically detect video, sound, pictures.